-Hyper-Threading (or SMT for AMD) exposes two logical CPU cores for every physical CPU core.
+Symmetric Multi-Threading (SMT), also known as Hyper-Threading, exposes two logical CPU cores for every physical CPU core.
 It does this by sharing computational units of the physical CPU core between the two virtual CPU cores.

 If neither of the paired cores needs to use the same CPU resources, then they can run simultaneously.
 This allows for more efficient use of computational resources on the CPU die since two distinct software threads have the opportunity to utilize them at any given time.
 Otherwise, those hardware resources might be sitting idle and unused.